CLFEC: A New Task for Unified Linguistic and Factual Error Correction in paragraph-level Chinese Professional Writing: Proofreading Pipelines

 \subsection{Agentic Proofreading Framework}

-The Agentic framework operates under a ReAct paradigm~\cite{yao2023reactsynergizingreasoningacting}.
+The agentic framework operates under a ReAct paradigm~\cite{yao2023reactsynergizingreasoningacting}.
 Through meticulous planning and execution, and multiple rounds of feedback verification, it aims to improve the precision and recall of proofreading.

 \paragraph{Plan-and-Execute} To mitigate long-context issues (e.g., lost-in-the-middle~\cite{liu-etal-2024-lost}), we instructed the agents to use a state management tool \texttt{todo\_write} to follow a strict “plan and execute” workflow, explicitly limiting the agents to focus on specific target locations in each round of interaction.
-Upon receiving the document, the agent first scans the document and decomposes proofreading into a to-do list of localized, verifiable tasks (e.g., grammar check for a specific sentence; fact verification for a specific claim).
-The \texttt{todo\_write} tool supports merging and updating task states (\texttt{pending}, \texttt{in\_progress}, \texttt{completed}), serving as the agent's external memory.
-Tasks are processed sequentially; for each task, the agent either edits directly using parametric knowledge or invokes the \texttt{search\_tool} to ground factual revisions.
-This explicit state tracking ensures that every edit is deliberate and traceable.
+Upon receiving the document, the agent first scans the document and writes a localized to-do list covering linguistic checks and factual verification tasks.
+It then processes tasks sequentially, either editing directly or invoking \texttt{search\_tool} for factual claims.
+The state-management tool \texttt{todo\_write} tracks task status and helps keep edits localized and traceable.

 \paragraph{Verification and Feedback} To mitigate hallucination, we use a deterministic \texttt{verify\_tool} that enforces a unique anchor span in the source text.
 Crucially, the tool returns targeted error messages for common failure cases (e.g., missing or no-op anchors, appearing multiple times), which enables the agent to self-correct in subsequent turns.
 Validated edits are then stored, so the final output contains only executable and unambiguously grounded corrections.